climber27/CS7643_Group_Project_Spring_2021/README.md

     ```

 Things NOT to do:
 - Commit and upload to GitHub large files.
-Instead, put them in the `.gitignore` and then get a shared link and put that in `Share.md`.
-Large files include:
+Instead, put them in the `.gitignore` and then put them in the team drive:
   - Data
   - Models (`.pth`)